 Alexis Borisy.
 Mr. Borisy was appointed to the Board of Directors on May 9, 2022.
-He is the founder of EQRX, Inc. (NASDAQ:EQRX), a pharmaceutical company founded in 2019 committed to developing and delivering innovative medicines to patients at radically lower prices, and has served as its Executive Chairman since 2021, previously serving as its Chairman and Chief Executive Officer from 2019 to 2021.
-Prior to founding EQRx, Mr. Borisy cofounded Relay Therapeutics, Inc. (NASDAQ:RLAY), a clinical-stage precision medicine company transforming the drug discovery process by combining leading-edge computational and experimental technologies, and has served as its Chairman since 2016 and served as its Chief Executive Officer from 2016 to 2017.
+He is the co-founder and Chairman of Curie.
+Bio, a venture capital firm focused on helping entrepreneurial founders launch therapeutics companies.
+He is also the founder of EQRx, Inc. (NASDAQ:EQRX), a pharmaceutical company founded in 2019 committed to developing and delivering innovative medicines to patients at radically lower prices, and has served as its Executive Chairman since 2021, previously serving as its Chairman and Chief Executive Officer from 2019 to 2021.
+Prior to founding EQRx, Mr. Borisy cofounded Relay Therapeutics, Inc. (NASDAQ:RLAY), a clinicalstage precision medicine company transforming the drug discovery process by combining leading-edge computational and experimental technologies, and has served as its Chairman since 2016 and served as its Chief Executive Officer from 2016 to 2017.
 He is also a cofounder of Blueprint Medicines Corporation (NASDAQ: BPMC), a precision therapy company focused on genomically defined cancers, rare diseases and cancer immunotherapy, and has served on the board of directors since 2011 and was the Chief Executive Officer from 2013 to 2014.
-He previously served as Chairman and Director of Foundation Medicine, Inc. (NASDAQ:FMI), a molecular information company dedicated to a transformation in cancer care, which he cofounded, from 2009 to 2018 and also served as its Chief Executive Officer from 2009 to 2011, and previously served on the boards of Editas Medicine, Inc. (NASDAQ:EDIT), a leading gene editing company dedicated to developing gene edited medicines for people living with serious diseases around the world, from 2013 to 2018, and Thrive Earlier Detection Corp., a privately held healthcare company dedicated to incorporating earlier cancer detection into routine medical care, from 2019 to 2021.
+He previously served as Chairman and Director of Foundation Medicine, Inc. (NASDAQ:FMI), a molecular information company dedicated to a transformation in cancer care, which he cofounded, from 2009 to 2018 and also served as its Chief Executive Officer from 2009 to 2011, and previously served on the boards of Editas Medicine, Inc. (NASDAQ:EDIT), a leading gene editing company dedicated to developing gene edited medicines for people living with serious diseases around the world, from 2013 to 2018, Magenta Therapeutics, Inc. (NASDAQ:MGTA), a clinical-stage biotechnology company developing novel medicines designed to bring the curative power of stem cell transplant to more patients, from 2015 to 2022 and Thrive Earlier Detection Corp., a privately held healthcare company dedicated to incorporating earlier cancer detection into routine medical care, from 2019 to 2021.
 Mr. Borisy was a partner in Third Rock Ventures, LLC, a leading healthcare venture firm focused on advancing disruptive areas of science and medicine to deliver breakthroughs to patients, from 2010 to 2019.
-He currently serves on the board of directors of several public companies, including Tango Therapeutics, Inc. (NASDAQ:TNGX), a biotechnology company committed to discovering and delivering the next generation of precision cancer medicines, Revolution Medicines, Inc. (NASDAQ:RVMD), a clinical-stage oncology company developing targeted therapies for RAS-addicted cancers, and Megenta Therapeutics, Inc. (NASDAQ:MGTA), a clinical-stage biotechnology company developing novel medicines designed to bring the curative power of stem cell transplant to more patients.
+He currently serves on the board of directors of several public companies, including Tango Therapeutics, Inc. (NASDAQ:TNGX), a biotechnology company committed to discovering and delivering the next generation of precision cancer medicines, and Revolution Medicines, Inc. (NASDAQ:RVMD), a clinical-stage oncology company developing targeted therapies for RAS-addicted cancers.
 He also currently serves on the board of directors of the privately held, Celsius Therapeutics, Inc. and Nextech Invest, Ltd. Mr. Borisy is the Chairman of the Board of Trustees of the Boston Museum of Science, and he previously served as Chairman of the National Venture Capital Association.
 He holds a Master's Degree in chemistry and chemical biology from Harvard University and a Bachelor of Science in chemistry from the University of Chicago.